Conversation branching, edit, and regenerate

 </div>

-}When a user selects a different sibling, the view recalculates the flattened branch.
-All messages below the selection point update to reflect the chosen branch.
+}When the user selects a different sibling, the view recalculates the flattened branch.
+Every message below the selection point updates to reflect the chosen branch.

-Multiple views can exist over the same conversation tree.
-Each view has its own branch selection and pagination, so different parts of the UI can show different branches simultaneously.
+Multiple views exist over the same conversation tree.
+Each view has its own branch selection and pagination, so different parts of the UI render different branches at the same time:

 1